Howto customize Roundcube webmail for your service

 Through customizing your Roundcube webmail installation for your email hosting, you can improve communication.
 A customized service adds trust for your service by having recognizable parts your customers will trust and direct access to your support.

-Using a separate config file improves the update process and reduces accidental replacements of your setup.
+Using a separate configuration file improves the update process and reduces accidental replacements of your setup.

 I hope this will help you deliver better email and Roundcube webmail services to your company or your customers.